Xenadrine RFA-1 Ephedra Diet Pill Review & Side Effects [Original Ingredients]

 Xenadrine is the brand name for a popular weight loss supplement that is purported to boost energy and enhance metabolism.

-This supplement was previously marketed as containing real ephedrine alkaloids from the Ma Huang (Ephedra Sincia) plant.
+This supplement was previously marketed as containing real ephedrine alkaloids from the Ma Huang (Ephedra Sinica) plant.

 Xenadrine RFA-1 provided an ECA stack (ephedra/caffeine/aspirin stack) with guarana extract, white willow bark and synephrine from bitter orange.
 This product was promoted at the best-selling fat-burner in North America but is no longer legal to buy.